degica/rails_drivers/README.md

 bundle exec driver admin do rspec --pattern '{spec,drivers/*/spec}/**{,/*/**}/*_spec.rb'
 # (can run with no drivers as well)
 bundle exec nodriver do rspec --pattern '{spec,drivers/*/spec}/**{,/*/**}/*_spec.rb'

+# Or you can move the driver folders around manually
+mv drivers/admin tmp/drivers/admin
+bundle exec rspec --pattern '{spec,drivers/*/spec}/**{,/*/**}/*_spec.rb' mv tmp/drivers/admin drivers/admin
 ```

 This lets you to ensure that the store and admin function properly without each other.
 Note we're running all of the main app's specs twice.
 This is good because we also want to make sure the main app is not reaching into drivers.

 Of course there's nothing stopping you from using if-statements to detect whether a driver is present.
 It's up to you to determine what's a "safe" level of crossover.
 Generally, if you find yourself using a lot of those if-statements, you should consider rethinking which functionality belongs in a driver and which functionality belongs in your main app.
+On the other hand, the if-statements provide clear feature boundaries and can function as feature flags.
+Turning off a feature is as simple as removing a folder from `drivers`.

 ## Installation
 Add this line to your application's Gemfile: